MAPSS: Manifold-based Assessment of Perceptual Source Separation: Additional Experimental Results

+For illustration, Figure~\ref{fig:spectro_wav_female} shows reference and output spectrograms from an English mixture, time-aligned to corresponding PM and PS values over a 10-second utterance using the ``Large'' models, with layers specified in Table~\ref{tab:correlations_ssl_vs_wavform}.
+While a single example cannot be over-interpreted, the latest observation about the PS gaps across layers is visually supported here, with very similar behavior of all models.
+The PM shows highly correlated behavior, but with noticeable different values by wav2vec~2.0, which exhibits the highest PM value for PCC.
+An interesting visual example is shown at approximately the 9 seconds mark, when both speakers exhibit visible self-distortion artifacts accompanied by sharp drops in their PM measures.
+Listening tests confirmed that leakage is indeed more present in ``Speaker 2'' than in ``Speaker 1'', as supported by the PS plot.

-Finally, to give the reader an intuitive grasp of how the two error terms evolve in a time-aligned manner with the PS and PM measures, Figure~\ref{fig:CI_spectro_wav_female} in Appendix~\ref{app:examples} illustrates a representative example.
+Finally, to give the reader an intuitive grasp of how the two error terms evolve in a time-aligned manner with the PS and PM measures, Figure~\ref{fig:CI_spectro_wav_female} illustrates a representative example.